 Take This Gorgeous Fall Foliage Road Trip To See Tennessee Like Never Before

-Autumn is the perfect time for a bit of road trip fun.
-Taking a quick trip out to east Tennessee is sure to rally your senses, bringing you fully into the autumnal spirit.
+Autumn is the perfect time for a fall foliage road trip in Tennessee.
+Taking a quick trip out to East Tennessee is sure to rally your senses and bring you fully into the autumnal spirit.
 Down here in the south, we tend to believe that fall is the best time of year – and if you follow this road trip, you’re bound to agree.
-You’re certain to see the best fall foliage in Tennessee.
+You’re certain to see the best fall colors in Tennessee.

-This road trip will most definitely help you fall in love with the autumn months – it’s our favorite time of year.
+This fall foliage road trip in Tennessee will most definitely help you fall in love with the autumn months – it’s our favorite time of year.
 Where’s your favorite place to see fall colors in Tennessee?
-If you’re looking for more ideas, embark on these 16 picture perfect fall day trips.
+Where else do you like to visit during fall in Tennessee?
+Let us know in the comments!
+If you’re looking for more ideas, embark on these 16 picture-perfect fall day trips.
+And if you need ideas about what to pack for the trip, check out our official road trip packing guide.

 Best Fall Foliage In Tennessee